-30 Fed.
-R. Civ.
+30 FED.
+R. CIV.
 P. 37(f).

-30 An alternative to limiting burdensome or expensive discovery is to shift its cost to the requesting party.
+FED.
+R. CIV.
+P. 37(f).
+An alternative to limiting burdensome or expensive discovery is to shift its cost to the requesting party.
 See FED.
 R. CIV.
-P. 26(c); see also Rowe Entmt, Inc. v.
-William Morris Agency, Inc., 205 F.R.D.
+P. 26(c); see also Rowe Entmit, Inc. v.
+William Morris Agency.
+Inc., 205 F.R.D.
 421, 428 (S.D.N.Y.
-2002) ("IT]here is no justification for a blanket order precluding discovery of the defendants' e-mails on the ground that such discovery is unlikely to provide relevant information...
+2002) ("[T]]here is no justification for a blanket order precluding discovery of the defendants' e-mails on the ground that such discovery is unlikely to provide relevant information...
 The more difficult issue is the extent to which each party should pay the costs of production."); McPeek v.
-Ashcroft, 202 F.R.D.
+Ashcroff, 202 F.R.D.
 31, 34 (D.D.C.
-2001) ("The converse solution is to make the party seeking the restoration of the backup tapes pay for them, so that the requesting party literally gets what it pays for."
+2001) ("The converse solution is to make the party seeking the restoration of the backup tapes pay for them, so that the requesting party literally gets what it pays for.").
+Courts may also employ sampling for the purpose of evaluating a request to shift costs.

-restoration of the backup tapes pay for them, so that the requesting party literally gets what it pays for.").

-22 Courts may also employ sampling for the purpose of evaluating a request to shift costs.
 See Zubulake v.
 UBS Warburg LLC, 217 F.R.D.
 309, 324 (S.D.N.Y.
 2003) ("Requiring the responding party to restore and produce responsive documents from a small sample of backup tapes will inform the cost-shifting analysis.").

-23 Advisory Committee Notes to 2006 Amendments to Rule 26(b)(2) ("The good-cause determination, however, may be complicated because the court and parties may know little about what information the sources identified as not reasonably accessible might contain, whether it is relevant, or how valuable it may be to the litigation."); see also Peskoff v.
+See Committee Notes to 2006 Amendments to Rule 26(b)(2) ("The good-cause determination, however, may be complicated because the court and parties may know little about what information the sources identified as not reasonably accessible might contain, whether it is relevant, or how valuable it may be to the litigation."); see also Peskoff v.
 Faber, 244 F.R.D.
 54, 59 (D.D.C.
 2007) ("Application of this factor can be challenging because the importance of the results of the forensic examination can only be assessed after it is done.").
+See Committee Notes to 2006 Amendments to Rule 26(b)(2) ("[T]he parties may need some focused discovery, which may include sampling of the sources, to learn more about what burdens and costs are involved in accessing the information, what the information consists of, and how valuable it is for the litigation in light of information that can be obtained by exhausting other opportunities f 31 reviewing the results of the sample, the court determined that the information contained on the backup tapes was sufficiently important to warrant further discovery: "I don't declare these to be smoking guns but they certainly are hot and they certainly do smell like they have been discharged lately."37